chetan/invalidate-cloudfront-action/README.md

 ----- | --------- | -----------
-PATHS | yes* | A list of one or more space-separated paths to invalidate PATHS_FROM | yes* | Filename to read list of paths from DISTRIBUTION | yes |  Cloudfront distribution ID to operate on, e.g., 'EDFDVBD6EXAMPLE' AWS_REGION | yes | AWS Region to operate in AWS_ACCESS_KEY_ID | yes | Access key with necessary permissions to invalidate objects in the target distribution (see below) AWS_SECRET_ACCESS_KEY | yes | Secret key
+PATHS | yes* | A list of one or more space-separated paths to invalidate PATHS_FROM | yes* | Filename to read list of paths from DISTRIBUTION | yes |  CloudFront distribution ID to operate on, e.g., 'EDFDVBD6EXAMPLE' AWS_REGION | yes | AWS Region to operate in AWS_ACCESS_KEY_ID | yes | Access key with necessary permissions to invalidate objects in the target distribution (see below) AWS_SECRET_ACCESS_KEY | yes | Secret key